-- arthritis of the spine (more common in the elderly)
+- arthritis of the spine, which is more common in older adults

-- congenital defect (defects present at birth) such as abnormal spine growth
+- a congenital defect, or defect present at birth, such as abnormal growth of the spine

-- Paget’s disease of bone (a condition in which bones grow improperly)
+- Paget’s disease of the bones, which is a condition in which bones grow improperly

-A laminectomy is performed while you are under anesthesia.
-You may be asleep during the procedure (general anesthesia).
-You may be also be awake under spinal anesthesia.
+A laminectomy is performed while you’re under anesthesia.
+You’ll be asleep during the procedure if you have general anesthesia or you’ll be awake if you have spinal anesthesia.
 Either way, you will feel no pain during the procedure.
-An anesthesiologist will monitor you throughout the surgery.
+Your anesthesiologist will monitor you throughout the surgery.

 - clean the skin over the surgical site with an antiseptic solution to help prevent a bacterial infection

-- make a small incision (cut) in the middle of your back or neck
+- make a small incision, or cut, in the middle of your back or neck

 - move your skin, muscles, and ligaments to the side to get a better view